 The first High Holy Day service was held in a small hall on Notre Dame St. above the City and District bank.
 The next year the lower hall of a night club called Pheasant Blue was rented.
-What was comical was the owners' concern during the negotiations for the space that some of the worshipers would sneak upstairs to watch the evening show, on Kol Nidre night no less!
+What was comical was the owners’ concern during the negotiations for the space that some of the worshippers would sneak upstairs to watch the evening show, on Kol Nidre night no less!

 The congregation then set about planning the permanent home of the synagogue.
 The building would be built in stages.
 The first stage was what today is the lobby and a strip extending from the lobby to the kitchen.
 That space when it was built served both as a sanctuary and a social hall.
-Regular daily and Sabbath services were held and, for social activities, a men's club and sisterhood were organized.
+Regular daily and Sabbath services were held and, for social activities, a men’s club and sisterhood were organised.

 Every Sunday morning there were breakfasts with all kinds of interesting speakers featured on the program, sport figures, politicians, even a Jewish detective on the Montreal police force.
 Sunday afternoons there were movies for the kids.
 Parents appreciated the fact that they could leave their children in shul for a few hours and go to visit family and friends.
 The basement of the building was divided up to accommodate classrooms.

 With the burgeoning population it was impossible for the congregation to continue the nursery and kindergarten and certainly to think of extending the school to become a Hebrew day school.
 Negotiations with the United Talmud Torahs were successful in having them take over our school.
 Our basement served for the first few years as classrooms for the first few elementary grades.
 Eventually the Talmud Torah built their own building.